ooni/spec/backends/bk-003-collector.md

 5. SHOULD exercise care to avoid logging the `probe_ip` field, if set (e.g. by setting it immediately to `null` if such field is not used).

-6. if everything is okay, MUST return a `200` response with the body described below.
+6. if everything is okay, MUST return a `200` response.

+### Response body

+In case of failure, the collector MUST return a JSON object that MAY be empty.

-In case of success, the collector MUST return a JSON body generated in compliance with the following, informal specification:
+In case of success (i.e. `200` response), the collector MUST return a JSON body generated in compliance with the following, informal specification:

     {
       "backend_version":